 The need to divide assets at the first death and the associated costs with administering separate trusts for the surviving spouse’s lifetime, including the preparation of a separate income tax return/K-1s for beneficiaries is more costly than leaving all assets to a spouse and relying on portability to use both spouses’ exclusion.

-A bypass trust’s undistributed income (not distributed out to beneficiaries) is taxed at compressed trust income tax brackets which subject any undistributed income over $12,150 (2014) to be subject to the top marginal income tax rate of 39.6% and potentially subject to the additional 3.8% Medicare surtax on net investment income.
+A bypass trust’s undistributed income (not distributed out to beneficiaries) is taxed at compressed trust income tax rates which subject any undistributed income over $12,750 (2021) to be subject to the top marginal income tax rate of 37% and potentially subject to the additional 3.8% Medicare surtax on net investment income.

 Keep the Bypass Trust?

 Many married couples will keep their existing bypass trust even if they don’t need it for tax purposes for the same reason they might keep an older model cell phone: it still works and provides some desired benefits.
-Others will consider losing the bypass trust if they anticipate having less than $10M to leave to heirs to save the surviving spouse the hassle of administering separate trusts after the first death and to potentially reduce the income tax heirs might face on the later sale of inherited assets given the potential for a step up in income tax basis at the survivor’s death.
+Others will consider losing the bypass trust if they anticipate having less than $10M (assuming the possible return in 2026 to the $5M per person estate exemption) to leave to heirs to save the surviving spouse the hassle of administering separate trusts after the first death.
+Which also potentially reduce the income tax heirs might face on the later sale of inherited assets given the potential for a step up in income tax basis at the survivor’s death.
 But even couples likely to leave less than $10M to heirs might keep the bypass trust if they (1) might leave more than $5M to a trust that would eventually pass to grandchildren (no portability of exemption against Generation-Skipping Transfer Tax) (2) don’t live in California, Arizona or Nevada or another state that has abolished the state estate tax and will have more assets than the state exemption (no portability of exemption against state estate tax) or (3) don’t want to create a new trust yet want to lock in the first spouse to die’s beneficiaries and provide creditor protection for a spouse.